lahiru94/show-me-the-money/README.md

 ## Webapp
 - The webapp is built using Next.js and TypeScript.
-- It is containerized using docker compose.
-- It is deployed on vercel.
 - Testing is setup using Vitest and React Testing Library.
 Run `npm test` to run the tests.

 ## Backend